bryceandy/laravel-beem/README.md

 #### Collecting callback data

-Using the event above, create an event listener for example, `App\Listeners\ProcessUssdCallback` and register it in the `EventServiceProvider`
+Assign an event listener for the event above in the `EventServiceProvider`

 ```php
 class EventServiceProvider extends ServiceProvider